 The Ottomans introduced the Alla Turka to the rest of Europe in the 19th century.
 What a time to be alive!
 For hygienic reasons, they actually became quite popular.
 As opposed to the Alla Franca or French toilets.

 In Islam at this time, hygiene was especially important.
 I mean, if I had to pray five times a day and wash before each time, I’d probably be pretty clean too.
 In Islamic culture people always shake and eat with their right hands.
 It’s actually considered rude to do either of these with your left.
 And given the topic of this blog, I’m sure you can imagine why.
 Here is where those red tubes come into play.
 You see, they function as a bidet.
 I fail to see how a shared bidet is cleaner, but I digress.
 If you were to have dirty underwear, then you need to change before prayer.
 For this same reason, you’re supposed to sit when you pee.
 (I’m sorry I ever doubted you, Squeak.)

 As sewage treatment processes resurged and humans decided they preferred sitting, the Alla Franca became the optimal method of evacuation, like it is today.

 While I admit the squat toilet is weird to me and makes me live in fear of touching anything in a bathroom (which were separate rooms in Ottoman times), there is a lot of evidence that the flush toilet is both worse for our bodies and the environment.
 Doctors maintain that the squatting position is more efficient for our intestinal tracts and actually helps prevent diseases.
 On the other hand, could you imagine your grandparent having to use one of these?
 Hmmm.

-That’s right, the revolution is near and we could some day soon be forgoing a comfort that’s usually an after thought, but for the benefit of our bodies’ and planet.
+That’s right, the revolution is near, and we could someday soon be forgoing a comfort that’s usually an afterthought, but for the benefit of our bodies’ and the planet.